What is an Information Security Management System (ISMS) and how does it relate to ISO 27001?

 There are four sources of costs to consider when assessing the budget required and putting a business case together.

-- Cost of certification â This is based on the number of days a certification body will take to audit your ISMS.
+- Cost of certification: This is based on the number of days a certification body will take to audit your ISMS.
 The minimum number of days is prescribed by Annex B of ISO 27006 and depends on the number of employees in scope.
-It starts at 1-5 employees and certification cost in that bracket is likely to be around ÂŁ3,000 to ÂŁ5,000 for the 3 year your certificate will be valid.
+It starts at 1-5 employees and certification cost in that bracket is likely to be around ÂŁ3,000 to ÂŁ5,000 for the 3 years your certificate will be valid.

-- Cost of technical solutions required â This depends on the results of your risk assessment, the chosen risk treatment controls and the current status of your information security.
-This is why it is very difficult to budget for ISO 27001 before youâve done the risk assessment.
+- Cost of technical solutions required: This depends on the results of your risk assessment, the chosen risk treatment controls and the current status of your information security.
+For this reason it is very difficult to budget for ISO 27001 before youâve done the risk assessment.

-- Cost of internal resources â While the cost of existing employees is not an additional cost, they will likely spend 20-60 person days.
+- Cost of internal resources: While the cost of existing employees is not an additional cost, they will likely spend 20-60 person days.
 Depending on your cost allocation policy, you may need to factor this in.

 Will I need to invest in new technology?

-This very much depends on what you currently have in place and the results of your risk assessment, but the quick answer is yes, you probably will need to invest in technology solutions. Â
+This very much depends on what you currently have in place and the results of your risk assessment, but the short answer is yes, you probably will need to invest in technology solutions. Â

-To help answer this question better, below is a diagram of the 14 categories of controls in Annex A which you have to consider.
+To help answer this question better, below is a diagram of the 14 categories of controls in Annex A which you must consider.
 It is not a requirement to implement them all, but if you choose not to, it is a requirement to justify why you donât think they are necessary. Â

 How long will it take to implement?

-- The first audit (Stage 1) verifies that the documentation you have put in place conforms to the standard to make sure all requirements are covered;
+- The first audit (Stage 1) verifies that the documentation you have put in place conforms to the standard to make sure all requirements are covered.Â

-- The second audit (Stage 2) verifies that the controls are in place and working, policies and procedures are adhered to and ISMS activities are being tracked and implemented.
+- The second audit (Stage 2) verifies that the controls are in place and working, policies and procedures are adhered to and ISMS activities are being tracked and implemented.Â

 Getting ready for the Stage 1 audit can take as little as 4-5 weeks if your organisation is small, you have people with time and a good base to start from.

-However if you consider the lead time to choose a certification body and obtain a date from them, the time it will take to do your risk assessment and implement the controls, you will do exceptionally well to certify (i.e. pass the Stage 2 audit) in less than 6 months, even if you have consultants helping you.
+However, if you consider the lead time to choose a certification body and obtain a date from them, the time it will take to do your risk assessment and implement the controls, you will do exceptionally well to certify (i.e. pass the Stage 2 audit) in less than 6 months, even if you have consultants helping you.Â

 A more realistic timeframe is 6-12 months, or even 18-24 months if the scope is large and includes multiple locations and/or thousands of people.